-"Effective Time to Maturity" is the minimum of the next call or put date and the final maturity date.
+"Effective Maturity Date" is the minimum of the next call or put date and the final maturity date.

 "Exchange Offer" means that the holder of a bond is invited to exchange the existing bond to another debt security.

 In particular, an "Extraordinary Event" is: